nyorain/vvg/README.md

 The implementation itself is written in C++14 and uses the [vpp] library.
 It also makes use of the [bintoheader] tool to include the compiles spirv binaries directly into the source code.
 See for example [src/shader/headers/fill.frag.h].

 Currently vvg is in an pre-alpha state, but the first alpha is expected to be released soon.
-Note that it was not well tested yet, so there will be probably many bugs and issues on different drivers.
+Note that it is not well tested yet, so there will be probably bugs and issues on different drivers.
+Was only tested/developed using MinGW64 (gcc 5/6) with an AMD R9 270x.
+The example only has support for Windows at the moment (since it creates a window for rendering).
 Any bug reports, contributions and ideas are highly appreciated.

 If you make a pull request, do not forget to append yourself to the contributors section, no matter how small the actual contribution is.